Ruby chocolate: Commercial availability

 The first mass market release of a ruby chocolate product was on 19 January 2018, when it was introduced as a coating for a new Kit Kat wafer bar in Japan and South Korea.
 Nestlé, the manufacturers of Kit Kat, entered into an agreement with Barry Callebaut for exclusive use of the product for six months.
-Upon release in Japan, one bar cost 400 yen (USD$3.60).
+Upon release in Japan, one bar cost 400 yen (US$3.60).
 In April 2018, Fortnum & Mason launched a pure ruby chocolate bar in the United Kingdom followed by Nestlé who announced the release of the ruby chocolate Kit Kat in the United Kingdom and Germany.
 In anticipation for Mother's Day in 2019, Kit Kat Canada announced the release of the ruby chocolate in Canada in a tweet.

 Various other confectionery companies have released ruby chocolate-based products including: